kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/JSON_SCHEMA.md

 ## Video Merging Structure

-When merging videos, each video should be placed in a separate scene:
+When merging videos, each video should be placed in a separate scene with optional text elements:

 ```json
 {